scholarworks/sipity/CONTRIBUTING.md

 If you need to skip the `pre-push` hook, use the `--no-verify` option when you push to a branch.

+## Build Requirements/Policies

+* Our test suite must complete in 30 seconds or less
+* Our code coverage must be 100%
+* Our code must have 100% style guide compliance
+  - Or a clear reason for exclusion

+A slow test suite is an indicator of an unhealthy test suite; Therefore lets keep it fast.

+Code that is not covered in test means code that we are not "owning" and documenting; Therefore keep test coverage high.

+Code that does not conform to the style guide can be disorienting; Therefore lets adhear to the style guide.

 ## But Rubocop is complaining too much...

 Either submit a pull request modifying the `.hound.yml` file or submit an issue